Mealtime, Manners and Picky Eating

 - Grace and Courtesy.
 Children should have the option to leave the table when they are done, but they should know how to excuse themselves, “May I be excused?”

 With this framework in place, it’s important to understand that we may still encounter things like picky eating or testing of boundaries with our children.
-In these moments, the best thing we can do is to keep our emotions out of it.

 “This can be a hard time of day for parents, who may be tired from working all day and then invest time making this meal only for the food to get rejected.
 You may be feeling tapped out and just want to be done with it, but it is important that we keep our emotions out of dinnertime.” - Ms. Jennifer